iloveicedgreentea/jvc_projector_python/README.md

 ## Installation

 ```
-# Assuming you have a venv with >=python3.9
+# Assuming you have a venv with >=python3.10
-pip install jvc-projector-remote-improved
+pip install jvc-projector-remote-improved2
 ```

 ## Quick Start